Key takeaways:

 Standards and regulations

-Design office support and engineering outsourcing
+Support from a design office and engineering outsourcing

-Site Acceptance Test (SAT) is a key stage in the commissioning of industrial machines and systems, ensuring that the equipment operates in line with the customer’s requirements under real operating conditions.
-With proper planning, preparation, execution, and documentation, the test helps identify and correct issues, thereby increasing customer satisfaction and the quality of the final product.
+Site Acceptance Test (SAT) is a key stage in the commissioning of industrial machines and systems, ensuring that the equipment operates in line with the customer’s requirements under actual operating conditions.
+With proper planning, preparation, execution, and documentation, the test helps identify and correct issues, thereby increasing customer satisfaction and improving the quality of the final product.

-Additional SAT aspects in an industrial context
+Additional aspects of SAT in an industrial context

-Importance in the context of project management
+Importance in project management

 SAT is an important element of certification processes, such as machinery conformity assessment and verification of the EC Declaration of Conformity.
-As part of the tests, it is checked whether the machines have the required certificates and meet the requirements of the Machinery Directive 2006/42/EC and other regulations, such as the Low Voltage Directive or electromagnetic compatibility.
+As part of the tests, it is checked whether the machines have the appropriate certificates and meet the requirements of the Machinery Directive 2006/42/EC and other regulations, such as the Low Voltage Directive or electromagnetic compatibility.

 Importance in the context of safety and risk

-The test also includes verification of compliance with ATEX requirements if the equipment is intended for use in explosive atmospheres.
+The test also includes verification of compliance with ATEX requirements if the equipment is intended for operation in explosive atmospheres.
 It is important that all components have the appropriate certificates and documentation confirming their safety.

-The importance of SAT in the context of production optimization
+The importance of SAT in production optimization

 Importance in the context of design and technical documentation